 Give Yourself Time To Get Familiar With The Vehicle

 Although you might feel very comfortable driving your own car at home, driving in a new vehicle brings about new challenges of getting familiar with this car.
 All cars have a little difference in the systems and setup.
 And if you don’t take the time to familiarize yourself with these things, you could find yourself in a scary situation like an accident.
 With this in mind, TravelInsuranceReview.net advises that you take a few minutes to get your bearings in the car before you hit the road.
-This should include adjusting the seat and mirrors so they’re comfortable for you as well as take a few turns around the parking lot so that you get an idea of how the steering, brakes, and acceleration work on this particular vehicle.
+This should include adjusting the seat and mirrors so they’re comfortable for you.
+Also, take a few turns around the parking lot so that you get an idea of how the steering, brakes, and acceleration work on this particular vehicle.

 Treat This Car Like Your Own Car